Anna-Konovalova/Data-Analysis-Project-American-Baby-Names/README.md

 &nbsp;
 ![graph_08](https://user-images.githubusercontent.com/78367070/202753744-a4a3151e-930f-4278-92cc-9e208500c8ba.png)
 &nbsp;
 The name Michael has been at the top for more than 40 years - that is over 20 years longer then the next most popular male name, Robert.
-This result, combined with the graph before that shows most popular male names over the years, indicates that prior to 2000s a popular male name was given to a lot more babies and names also stayed popular for longer.
+This result, combined with the graph before that shows most popular male names over the years, indicates that prior to 2000s a popular male name was given to a lot more babies and names stayed popular for longer.
 This is compared to the most recent years.
 This suggests that there is a bigger variety in the chosen names, as well as people's preferences for names change quicker in the recent years.
 &nbsp;
 ## 9. What are the top female names over the years?
 &nbsp;